 Fort Lewis underwent another period of growth and changes starting in 1956, when the college moved from its long-time home in Hesperus to its present location, 18 miles east, atop what was then known as Reservoir Hill, overlooking Durango.
 Here, Fort Lewis College became a four-year institution, awarding its first baccalaureate degrees in 1964.

 Also in 1964, the college separated from the State Board of Agriculture and dropped the "A&M" moniker.
 At that time, the new Fort Lewis College also changed its mascot from "Aggies" to the "Raiders," and changed the school's colors from the green and yellow of the Colorado State University system it had been affiliated with to the blue and gold it still sports today.
 In 1994, the college's mascot became the Skyhawks, retaining the blue and gold.

 In 1995, Fort Lewis College joined the Council of Public Liberal Arts Colleges, and in 2002, the College became independent of the Colorado State University system, and formed its own governing Board of Trustees.
 In 2005, the Colorado state legislature raised the college's admission standards, making it a "selective" college.

 In 2008, Fort Lewis was designated as one of six Native American-serving, non-tribal colleges by the U.S. Department of Education.
-Because of its unique origins as a military fort turned Indian boarding school turned state public school, and following the 1911 mandate to provide a tuition-free education for qualified Native Americans, Fort Lewis College today awards more degrees to Native American students than any other four-year, baccalaureate-granting institution in the nation - about 26% of all degrees awarded.
+Because of its unique origins as a military fort turned federal Indian boarding school turned state public school, and following the 1911 mandate to provide a tuition-free education for students from any federally recognized Native American tribe, Fort Lewis College today awards more degrees to Native American students than any other four-year, baccalaureate-granting institution in the nation—about 26% of all degrees awarded.